slittorin/home-assistant-configuration/README.md

 4. Through the `File Editor` add-on, edit the file [/config/automations.yaml](https://github.com/slittorin/home-assistant-config/blob/master/automations.yaml) and add:
    - Daily backup scheme according above.
    - Weekly backup schema according above.
+5. For the Auto backup integration:
+   - Change backup timeout to 60 minutes.

+## Backup files copy to server1

+In case we get a server corruption, we also want to copy the files to

 ## Github Push